Wednesday, June 30, 2021

 Three CCA credits are available.

-- Palmer amaranth, a member of the pigweed (Amaranthaceae) family, is one of the most troublesome weeds in soybean fields.
+- Palmer amaranth, a member of the pigweed (Amaranthaceae) family, is one of the most troublesome weeds in corn/soybean fields.

-- Field experiments will demonstrate how to control resistant Palmer amaranth in field and seed corn production fields in Nebraska.
+- Field experiments will demonstrate how to control herbicide-resistant Palmer amaranth in herbicide-resistant and food grade white corn production.

-- How row spacing and herbicide programs can affect glyphosate-resistant Palmer amaranth control in Roundup Ready 2 Xtend Soybean
+- How row spacing and herbicide programs can affect glyphosate-resistant Palmer amaranth control in field corn.

 - Management of Palmer amaranth in